-In 2015, a most generous endowment by the Hon.
+In 2015, a most generous endowment by the late Hon.
 David Levine AO, RFD, QC allowed the AAIA to create the “David Levine Book Acquisition Fund” with the goal of substantially increasing our annual library acquisitions.
 Our major objective is to strengthen our collection’s strategic holdings in archaeological subjects, including site reports, collection guides, exhibition catalogues, analyses of material culture, and South Italian red-figure vase painting.
 In 2017, the AAIA made its first purchases through the Fund, bringing our members a number of important and interesting new books.
 Regular acquisitions have been made since 2017, and AAIA members are regularly updated about recent acquisitions via our Newsletter, which can are available on our “Publications” page.

 General Acquisition Policy:

 1. High value individual monographs or monograph series relevant to the AAIA and other CCANESA users

 Preference will be given to:

 - Image rich publications for which access to the physical illustrations is critical to research [i.e. maps, inscriptions, Site and Finds reports, CVA series, etc. ]